A business plan helps teams to sustain their programs. Things you may want to include in your business plan:

 Step Eight: Test and Improve

 This is the moment everyone have been waiting for, the first time you see if your robot will do all of the things it is supposed to do.
-You will most likely have to make adjustments to the program and to the design to prefect it before Bag n' Tag.
+You will most likely have to make adjustments to the program and to the design to perfect it before Bag n' Tag.
 Continue to practice with your robot and perfect it until you have to bag it.

 Step Nine: Breathe

 You made it through all of the stress that comes with Bag n' Tag.
-Now it is time to Prepare for competitions.
+Now it is time to prepare for competitions.